ArnoVanbrussel/SemNor/Business Intelligence & Datawarehouse/Business Intelligence & Datawarehouse.md

 ![[Pasted image 20240918113429.png]]
 ### 2.3.6 Federated Architecture
 ![[Pasted image 20240918113510.png]]
-- For highly decentralized or independent organizations, the federated data warehouse architecture provides another compromise approach.
+- Federated data warehouse architecture is suited for decentralized or independent organizations.
-- As depicted in this diagram, the federated data warehouse approach supports two levels of data warehouses.
+- It supports two levels:
-- Each organization independently maintains one or more data warehouses using any of the architectures.
+    - Each organization independently maintains its own data warehouse.
-- To provide inter-organizational sharing, each organization contributes to the federated data warehouse
+    - A shared federated data warehouse enables inter-organizational data sharing.
-- Typically, another layer of data integration and a query portal support data sharing in the federated data warehouse.
+- Data integration and a query portal are typically used to facilitate sharing.
-- Depending on the environment, participation can be voluntary or compulsory (typically required by government agencies).
+- Participation can be voluntary or compulsory (e.g., for government regulations).
-- Some users of a federated data warehouse may be external stakeholders, not members of participating organizations.
+- External stakeholders may access the federated data warehouse.
-- A possible use case is a consortium formed by several companies can adopt the Federated Architecture
+- Ideal for consortiums where multiple companies collaborate and share data.
 ### 2.3.7 Architecture Selection Factors
 - Learning effects
 	- Project risk